'Revolutionary' high court term on abortion, guns and more - NewsBreak

 And it has signaled no plans to slow down.

-With former President Donald Trump's appointees in their 50s, the six-justice conservative majority seems poised to keep control of the court for years to come, if not decades.
+With three appointees of former President Donald Trump in their 50s, the six-justice conservative majority seems poised to keep control of the court for years to come, if not decades.

 “This has been a revolutionary term in so many respects,” said Tara Leigh Grove, a law professor at the University of Texas.
 “The court has massively changed constitutional law in really big ways.”